purplemonkeymad/SecSecSantaBackend/API.md

 * giftee: Name of person that user should buy for.
 * ideas[]: list of ideas provided from the pool.

+## Public

+These Api methods do not required any authenticated session.

 ### Check a game exists